-Ahead of the New Year’s resolutions that many of us will make around getting healthy and eating clean in the new year, contributor Carley Thornell chatted with culinary professionals to find out how chefs stay healthy every day.
+As we honor the New Year’s resolutions that many of us have made around getting healthy and eating clean in the new year, contributor Carley Thornell chatted with culinary professionals to find out how chefs stay healthy every day.

 For chef Andy Husbands, his usual road trips include eating barbecue at about 30 places in four days as research for such restaurants as Tremont 647 and the new Smoke Shop.
 Earlier this year, his most ambitious adventure was burning off the calories by cycling 300 miles over three days for the No Kid Hungry charity, raising more than $2 million along with other culinary crusaders.